adas2/algo-practice/gopractice/PROBLEMS.md

 4. Cross country road trip, grid filled with matrix representating find optimal path find the path with max value	NY -> San Diego	[DONE]

-5. Given list of scores, find average grid, scores <student, score>: <A,10>, <B,5>, <A,15>: Avg: <A,12.5>, <B,5>
+5. Given list of scores, find average grade, input is given in stream format scores <student, score>: <A,10>, <B,5>, <A,15>: Avg: <A,12.5>, <B,5>
 																[]